pomsky-lang/website/content/blog/introducing-pomsky/index.md

 Regular expressions are a very widespread language; it has implementations in just about every programming language.
 They're also very powerful and can come in handy in a variety of situations.
 Yet, many people dread writing them.
 Furthermore, decyphering a regex beyond a certain length and complexity is very difficult due to its dense and ambiguous syntax.

 Pomsky attempts to solve all the issues that regexes suffer from.
-Writing pomsky expressions should be fun and not turn into a maintenance burden.
-I'll explain how Pomsky achieves that, but note that pomsky is _not_ a regex engine.
+Writing Pomsky expressions should be fun and not turn into a maintenance burden.
+I'll explain how Pomsky achieves that, but note that Pomsky is _not_ a regex engine.
 Pomsky is just an alternative syntax that you can use with your regex engine of choice.
-This has the advantage that pomsky can be used with all the existing programming languages and APIs that use regexes.
+This has the advantage that Pomsky can be used with all the existing programming languages and APIs that use regexes.

 ### Free-spacing mode